 Winter Fountain Care and a Beautiful Winter Decorating Project!

 If you live in an area that gets distinctive seasons, a garden fountain is a lovely feature in the spring, summer, and fall garden.
 And let’s not forget the winter!
-Your fountain is likely in a prominent location of your garden so you can enjoy it all year round.
+Your fountain is likely in a prominent location of your garden so that you can enjoy it all year round.
 In the winter, when the snow falls and the temperature drops, it can still be a feature, but in a different way.
-After you do come basic winter fountain care tasks, then it’s time to use the garden to decorate it up with greenery from the garden, lights, and ornaments.
+After you do some basic winter fountain care tasks, then it’s time to use the garden to decorate it up with greenery, lights, and ornaments.

 Winter Fountain Care

 I have two fountains in my garden, a disappearing fountain in my front yard secret garden as well as a lion’s head wall fountain on my garden studio.
-Admittedly, the cold weather appeared suddenly this year so the fountains were still running when I had to quickly remove the pumps prepare them for winter.
+Admittedly, the cold weather appeared suddenly this year so the fountains were still running when I had to quickly remove the pumps and prepare them for winter.

-In the summer, I add floating pond plants to the lion’s head fountain along with some floating ceramic fish and a rock for the birds and bees to perch on.
-Once it was cleaned out and empty it looked a bit sad so I took 10 minutes to spruce it up with some freshly cut greenery from around the garden.
+In the summer, I add floating pond plants to our lion’s head fountain along with some floating ceramic fish and a rock for the birds and bees to perch on.
+Once it was cleaned out and empty it looked a bit sad so I took ten minutes to spruce it up with some freshly cut greenery from around the garden.